-Two article of interest to Maryland lawyers in the Maryland Daily Record today:
+Two articles of interest to Maryland lawyers in the Maryland Daily Record today:

 The decision was 30 pages long.
 Twenty-nine pages of it, 28, was the judge showing his, I guess, dislike for Janice, but at the end of the day, the analysis regarding Maya’s best interest prevailed.

 Now here is the crazy part.
 The quote is from Janice’s lawyer.
 This is a trial court opinion.
-So the only way the general public or friends, family and co-workers following the case are going to know what is in the opinion is to go to the Baltimore County courthouse in Towson.
+So the only way the general public or friends, family, and co-workers following the case will know what is in the opinion is to go to the Baltimore County courthouse in Towson.
 Thankfully, Janice’s lawyer was kind enough to summarize for everyone exactly what kind of a person and parent the judge thinks she is.
 So thanks for that.

 When you think about it, this bizarrely makes sense.
 I can see where it would be in the child’s best interests to avoid someone they fear, regardless of how they got there.

 I will spend a good portion of the day thinking of jobs I would enjoy less than being a custody lawyer.

 - Impact of Economic Downturn on Maryland Lawyers

 - Defense of Big Firm Life

 - Up to 20 DLA Piper Lawyers and Staff in UK May Lose Their Jobs (December 2, 2008 article in the ABA Journal)